Amrutasai/ReactJS-Phase1/Task-1/Day-2.md

 &nbsp&nbsp&nbsp&nbsp Data was fetched successfully.We can now define functions that are to be executed in this case using 'then' clause.

 <li>Rejected:
-<br>&nbsp&nbsp&nbsp&nbspEvent encountered errors.
+<br>&nbsp&nbsp&nbsp&nbsp Event encountered errors.
-<br>&nbsp&nbsp&nbsp&nbspOR
+<br>&nbsp&nbsp&nbsp&nbsp OR
-<br>&nbsp&nbsp&nbsp&nbspData was not fetched.
+<br>&nbsp&nbsp&nbsp&nbsp Data was not fetched.
 We can define function to handle this error using 'catch' clause

 Skeleton of a promise: